 - Experiences of workplaces

 Through timetabled Life Skills lessons, we will deliver career and work-related sessions to pupils from Year 7-13, giving the opportunity to learn more about employability rights and responsibilities, financial choices, pathways and career planning.
 External speakers will be invited to join, where appropriate, to share their experiences and expertise in their particular field.

 Individual careers guidance is available for Year 12 students during the spring term.

 Work Experience and Interview Skills

-Every Year 10 and 12 student should complete a week of work experience in the summer term.
+Ideally every Year 10 and 12 student should complete a week of work experience.
 Students are expected to source their own placements which should be related to individual lines of study and future aspirations, however key support is available through our Unifrog programme.
 Work experience is highly valued by employers and universities.

 Pupils have the opportunity to take part in a variety of events and off-site visits, including careers fairs, which include university and apprenticeship presentations and workshops.

 If you would like to get involved with any of our events or you have other programmes to offer that might be of interest, please contact us.

 Please leave your name, company name, area of interest or brief programme details along with your contact email address to our Head of Careers, Julie Rumble.